-The Company-wide goals that were established for the 2009 annual bonus program, for the 2009 long term incentive program and for the Performance-Based Compensation Program for 2009, all of which are described below, were recommended by the Chief Executive Officer, after consulting other members of our management, and were approved by the Compensation Committee.
-While Cook and the Compensation Committee recommended metrics for the 2010 annual bonus program and the 2010 long term incentive program, the Chief Executive Officer and other members of our management also were consulted in developing the metrics and establishing the goals for the 2010 annual bonus program and the 2010 long term incentive program, as well as for the Performance-Based Compensation Program for 2010.
+While Cook and the Compensation Committee recommended metrics for the 2010 annual bonus program and the 2010 long-term incentive program, the Chief Executive Officer and other members of our management also were consulted in developing the metrics and establishing the goals for the 2010 annual bonus program and the 2010 long-term incentive program, as well as for the Performance-Based Compensation Program for 2010.
+Such metrics and goals were approved by the Compensation Committee.